JoANeS86/GADA-Specialization/notes.md

     - Hyperparameters: Parameters that can be set before the model is trained, like Max depth or Min samples leaf.

-    - GridSearch: A tool to confirm that a model achieves its intended purpose by systematically checking every combination of hyper parameters to identify which set produces the best results based on the selected metric.
+    - GridSearch: A tool to confirm that a model achieves its intended purpose by systematically checking every combination of hyperparameters to identify which set produces the best results based on the selected metric.

 Verify performance using validation